Devolution of Powers and Finances up to Local Levels

 Financial Constraints

-Many local bodies have limited financial resources, hence curbing their ability to implement development projects.
-Furthermore, they rely heavily on State and Central Grants which pose a significant challenge to achieving financial independence.
+Many local bodies have limited financial resources, which restricts their capacity to carry out development projects.
+They often depend heavily on grants from the State and Central governments, making it difficult for them to achieve financial independence.

 Political Influence